Marvel Comics 2

-Marvel Comics 2 is an imprint from Marvel Comics whose comic books depict an alternative future timeline for the Marvel Universe.
+Marvel Comics 2 was an imprint from Marvel Comics whose comic books depict an alternative future timeline for the Marvel Universe.
 The imprint was spun off from the events of What If? #105 (February 1998), which was the first appearance of the character Spider-Girl, Spider-Man's daughter from an alternative future.
 This Earth has been designated as Earth-982.

 Publication history

 The MC2 Universe was conceived by writer/editor Tom DeFalco as a possible alternate future for the Marvel Universe, set in the present day, with the first appearances of most Marvel heroes having taken place fifteen years earlier than in main continuity.
-The goal of the line was to produce comic books that were more accessible to a wider audience than Marvel’s main line of books and weren't entrenched in years of continuity, which was later repeated with the Ultimate Marvel imprint.
-The MC2 had a distinctly old-fashioned feel, with editorial and story choices reflecting late 80s–early 90s presentation and writing styles.
+The goal of the line was to produce comic books that were more accessible to a wider audience than Marvel's main line of books and were not entrenched in years of continuity, which was later repeated with the Ultimate Marvel imprint.

 Three MC2 titles were launched in October 1998 as twelve-issue maxiseries: